-Overall, the National Spatial Strategy and NPF4 are very weak on health and need to be stronger in this regard.
-Despite improving the health and wellbeing of the people of Scotland being one of the identified outcomes of NPF4, the content of the National Spatial Strategy makes little reference to health and needs to go much further.
+Overall, the National Spatial Strategy and NPF4 are very weak on health and need to be strengthened.
+Despite improving the health and wellbeing of the people of Scotland being one of the identified outcomes of NPF4, the content of the national spatial strategy makes little reference to health and needs to go much further.

 Evidence from the Covid-19 pandemic highlights how a changed or modified environment can change people's behaviours, and planning is central to this.
-To better understand the impact of the pandemic on people's food consumption behaviours, we undertook polling activity in May 2020, and found a clear indication that the pandemic had changed the lifestyles of people in Scotland in both positive and negative ways.
-The survey found that although 43% reported cooking from scratch more often and 44% purchased fewer takeaways, 54% reported eating more out of boredom, with people reporting more snacking on cakes and biscuits (49%), confectionery (47%) and savoury snacks (48%)13.
-These changes demonstrate how quickly a modified environment can change people's behaviours, and the impact that unhealthy social environments can have on health outcomes.
-Obesogenic environments are a powerful driver of high obesity levels in Scotland, causing unhealthy lifestyles to become the default option.
+To better understand the impact of the pandemic on people's food consumption behaviours, we commissioned polling activity in May 2020, and found a clear indication that the pandemic had changed the lifestyles of people in Scotland in both positive and negative ways.
+The survey found that although 43% reported cooking from scratch more often and 44% purchased fewer takeaways, 54% reported eating more out of boredom, with people reporting more snacking on cakes and biscuits (49%), confectionery (47%) and savoury snacks